What is a Conforming Loan?

 - Potentially faster closing times

 Conforming loans are the most common mortgages in the U.S. Although they are extremely common, the guidelines can be inflexible and therefore not for everyone.
-Conforming loan guidelines are best for people who have a steady income like W2, hourly, or a salary.
+Conforming loans have guidelines that are best for people who have a steady income like W2, hourly, or a salary.

 Conforming loans may not be for you if you have a combination of any of the below: